Flagro/ParallelTasks/README.md

 - The decompressed data is stored in RAM but the implementation allows it to be easily saved in binary files if needed.
 - I also included the generation of JSON files so it would be easy to analyze/interpret/debug the results with a python scripts.
 - The implementation uses stl containers instead of dynamic memory allocation with **new** but ensures that the capacity of the containers is restricted to take as little space in memory as possible.
-- The Huffman coding was promising for the second approach of data compression but it still had too much of an overhead for containing a tree so the criteria for the Huffman approach was decided to be more strict.
+- The Huffman coding was promising for the second approach of data compression but it still had too much of an overhead for containing a tree for the given input formats so the criteria for automated choosing of the Huffman algorithm was made more strict.

 ## Comments on Task2:
 - Since CUDA is the only GPU parallel programming kit i'm familiar with and i'm driving Apple Silicon chip the testing were done on Jupyter Notebook on free GPU resources in Kaggle.